 The Guggenheim houses many temporary exhibits as well as permanent ones so what you see may be slightly different to what I did and also presents a great excuse for me to return!

-Family friendly features at the Guggenheim Bilbao
+Special features at the Guggenheim for kids

 As part of your entry ticket, you will get a free audio tour which is very interesting and clearly marked as you wander around the exhibits.
 There is also a specific tour for children which my 8 year old loved listening to as she took in the works on display.

 There is a small children play area on the ground floor where kids can add flowers to their own “puppy” or choose a book to sit a read a while.

 The Guggenheim has strict rules on touching some of the exhibits.
 But some, such as the Matter of Time are made for exploring.
 This is a bit confusing for children so make sure you keep an eye on the rules and let them know.
 If they do touch something by accident, they will be told a firm “no”.